-This course is for teachers to learn the content of PSI Advanced Placement Computer Science Principles and how to teach that course to students.
-It focuses on fundamental programming skills and thought processes required for successful programming in any language while integrating components of Python.
+This course is for teachers to learn the content of PSI Advanced Placement Computer Science A and how to teach that course to students.
+It focuses on object-oriented programming skills and thought processes required for successful programming in any language while integrating components of Java.
+Topics include array lists, classes, inheritance & polymorphism, recursion, searching & sorting, and the ethical & social implications of programming.